 Crisis of Conscience

 In a strange twist, the gritty and hardened Stark faced a unique crisis of conscience in 1759 when British General Jeffery Amherst ordered the rangers to march from Lake George (NY) to the village of St. Francis in Quebec.
 The town was founded by Jesuit missionaries for converted Indians and was the home of the Abenaki, who had become his foster parents during captivity.
 Although now a captain and serving as Roger's second in command, the rugged young frontiersman refused to take part in the attack.
-He soon took leave of the rangers and returned to New Hampshire to spend time with his wife of one year, Molly Page.
+He soon left the rangers and returned to New Hampshire to spend time with his wife of one year, Molly Page.

 Home